-- 5. The action plan was structured to assess against a number of questions (A to Q) and we identified 5 areas for where we could potentially improve or enhance our performance. - 6.
-Rather than pull out these five actions for update the full plan has been reviewed for completeness and is included at Appendix 1.
+- 5. The action plan was structured to assess against a number of questions (A to Q) and we identified five areas where we could potentially improve or enhance our performance. - 6.
+The same approach has been taken as last year, so rather than pull out these five actions for update in isolation, the full plan has been reviewed for completeness and is included at Appendix 1.